W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 :::

-11. The ego made the world as it perceives it, but the Holy Spirit, the reïnterpreter of what the ego made, sees the world as a teaching device for bringing you home.
+11. The ego made the world as it perceives it, but the Holy Spirit, the reinterpreter of what the ego made, sees the world as a teaching device for bringing you home.
-²The Holy Spirit must perceive time, and reïnterpret it into the timeless.
+²The Holy Spirit must perceive time, and reinterpret it into the timeless.
 ³He must work through opposites, because He must work with and for a mind that is in opposition.
 ⁴Correct and learn, and be open to learning.
 ⁵You have not made truth, but truth can still set you free.